-- Thus, every time you click on a top-rated PPC ad for a boat, it costs someone just under half a buck.
-Of course, if a visitor ends up buying a boat from you after clicking on your ad, that's fifty cents very well invested. - But now, imagine what happens if people who have no interest in a product start clicking on PPC ads -- the advertiser pays for clicks which don't, won't, and never will, result in a sale! - Clicking on PPC ads can be manual, or via automated programs. - When the advertiser gets a huge PPC advertising bill, but no associated sales, they become disgruntled and complain to the advertising company, or stop advertising online altogether... - While antifraud measures have been deployed (IP addresses associated with at least some weird PPC traffic patterns can be readily identified), this is still a HUGE deal to many leading Internet businesses.
+- Thus, every time you click on a top-rated PPC ad for a boat, it will cost someone \$0.77 (or maybe as much as \$3.23 or more depending on the keywords you searched for).
+Of course, if a visitor ends up buying a boat from you after clicking on your ad, that's seventy seven cents (or \$3.23) that's very well invested. - But now, imagine what happens if people who have no interest in a product start clicking on PPC ads -- the advertiser pays for clicks which don't, won't, and never will, result in a sale! - Clicking on PPC ads can be manual, or via automated programs. - When the advertiser gets a huge PPC advertising bill, but no associated sales, they become disgruntled and complain to the advertising company, or stop advertising online altogether... - While antifraud measures have been deployed (IP addresses associated with at least some weird PPC traffic patterns can be readily identified), this is still a HUGE deal to many leading Internet businesses.